eaembree/SniDllFailure/README.md

 A publish.bat file is included to show how I publish the app.

+The app is from the standard asp.net core 3.0 template with only a single new action added to query a few records from a table.

-**There are two branches**.
-Both to the same task of querying a few records from a simple table. **Master** branch is using Entity Framework. **sqlclient** branch is using SqlConnection/SqlCommand to do the same.
+**There are two branches**. master is using Entity Framework. sqlclient is using SqlConnection/SqlCommand to do the same.
 Both fail with the same error.